 Also Read: Set It and Forget It: Using UPI to Never Miss an EMI Again

-In short, any repeat payment whose value doesn't change every month can be automated with UPI mandates.
+In short, any repeat payment whose value doesn't change every month can be automated by setting up mandates.

-Using UPI mandates also offers several benefits over attempting to keep track and make payments manually.
+Using payment mandates also offers several benefits over attempting to keep track and make payments manually.
 With them you:

 UPI mandates also ensure top-notch security.

-UPI mandates are convenient but come with certain limitations you should know about.
-UPI transactions are usually limited to ₹1 lakh per transaction.
+These automated payment setups are convenient but come with certain limitations you should know about.
+Transactions are usually limited to ₹1 lakh per transaction.
 This, however, can vary by bank and the nature of the merchant.
 Your account needs a sufficient balance on the payment date; otherwise, the transaction will fail.

 | UPI Mandates | Traditional Methods | |